pkp/pkp-docs/readme.md

 gem install bundler
 ```

-Install Jekyll to build or serve the site.
+Access the `pkp-docs` root folder and install Jekyll to build or serve the site.

 ```
 bundle install